 Our research told us that while all users always have the fundamental need to make a living, other types of need occur at different points in different users’ lives, or occur several times in one user’s life.

 For example, for some users the need to find out about training opportunities occurs when they leave school at 16, but for others it may occur 20 years later when they want to change career.

 Many government digital services have a linear user journey with a beginning, a set of steps carried out in a particular order, and an end.

 By contrast, most of our users have a cyclical journey with our digital careers service.
 They dip in and out of the service, to meet different needs, over a long period of time.

 Equipped with our research findings, I started to think about how the initial pages of our new digital service should look.
 I worked with the team’s designer and front-end developer who transformed these ideas into an initial prototype to test with users, shown below

 Early testing showed us that the screen displayed above was problematic for users and the concept misunderstood, so we made changes based on users’ feedback.

 Many iterations have been made to improve the prototype in response to user feedback.
-You can view the different versions of our prototype (listed as sprints at the bottom of the page).

 Our research has been has been paramount in helping the Citizen Digital team develop a service that will meet users’ needs, but of course there is more to be done!